easitab/PSImportClient/README.md

 ```
 3. Depending on what configuration type the ImportClient configuration is download / save the corresponding Easit.PSImportClient.* module.

-## Supported sources

-- CSV-file

 ## Further reading

-All documentation for PSImportClient can be found at [techspace](https://docs.easitgo.com/techspace/easitgo/general/psimportclient/)
+All documentation for PSImportClient can be found at [techspace](https://docs.easitgo.com/techspace/easitgo/general/psimportclient/).